FCBGP/fcbgp-protocol/draft-wang-sidrops-fcbgp-protocol.md

 The FC-BGP mechanism described in this document aims to ensure that advertised routes in BGP {{RFC4271}} are authentic and alleviate the BGP route leaks.

 FC-BGP accomplishes this by introducing a new optional, transitive, and extended-length path attribute called FC (Forwarding Commitment) to the BGP UPDATE message.
-This attribute can be used by an FC-BGP-compliant BGP speaker (referred to hereafter as an FC-BGP speaker) to generate, propagate, and validate BGP UPDATE messages to enhance security.
+This attribute can be used by an FC-BGP-compliant BGP speaker (hereafter referred to as an FC-BGP speaker) to generate, propagate, and validate BGP UPDATE messages to enhance security.
 In other words, when the BGP UPDATE message travels through an FC-BGP-enabled autonomous system (AS), it adds a new FC based on the AS order in AS_PATH.
 Subsequent ASs can then utilize the list of FCs in the BGP UPDATE message to ensure that the advertised path is consistent with the AS_PATH attribute.
 And as a complementary of {{RFC9234}}, it can also alleviate the BGP route leaks.

 BGPsec is a path-level authentication approach described in {{RFC8205}}.
 It replaces the AS_PATH attribute, which is used to record the sequence of ASs that a BGP update has traversed, with the non-transitive BGPsec_Path attribute.
 However, when a peer does not support BGPsec, the BGPsec_Path attribute will be downgraded to the standard AS_PATH attribute, losing the security benefits BGPsec provides.
 In contrast, FC-BGP (Forwarding Commitment BGP) preserves the AS_PATH attribute and introduces an additional list of signed messages called Forwarding Commitments.
 Each Forwarding Commitment (FC) is a publicly verifiable code certifying the correctness of a three-hop pathlet.
 FC-BGP builds its path authentication based on these FCs.